BinaryStudioAcademy/bsa-2019-depot/README.md

-AWS_SES_SECRET_KEY = EtKJdUrnWxxxxxxxxx # has to be replaced with actual aws ses secret key AWS_SES_REGION = us-east-1 # has to be replaced with actual aws region RABBITMQ_CONNECTION_URL = amqp://localhost:5672 # default. has to be changed if it is different RABBITMQ_QUEUE_NAME = emails # default. has to be changed if it is different
+AWS_SES_SECRET_KEY = EtKJdUrnWxxxxxxxxx # has to be replaced with actual aws ses secret key AWS_SES_REGION = us-east-1 # has to be replaced with actual aws region RABBITMQ_CONNECTION_URL = amqp://localhost:5672 # default. has to be changed if it is different EMAIL_QUEUE_NAME = emails # default. has to be changed if it is different
 ```

 ### Git Server